What’s the best way to get in shape for a total beginner?

 Some pilates routines also incorporate exercise machines and equipment like medicine balls to up the intensity, but you don’t need them to get started.
 All you really need is a gym mat, which makes pilates an ideal exercise to do at home.

-But if you’ve never tried pilates before, you may be wondering if it’s the right type of workout for you.
+But if you’ve never tried pilates before, you may be wondering if it’s right for you.

 Overall, pilates is easy to get started with at home or a studio.
-Regular practice will give you a rock solid core and drastically improve your flexibility and mobility.
+Regular practice will give you benefits like a rock solid core and drastically improving your flexibility and mobility.
 You’ll look and feel a lot better in no time!

-However, advanced movements can put beginners at an increased risk for injury.
+However, one disadvantage of pilates is that advanced movements can put beginners at an increased risk for injury.
 And despite the challenging workouts, there are way better methods to burn calories for weight loss.
 However, pilates pairs extremely well with other forms of exercise for a well-rounded routine.

 To help you decide if this exercise regimen can help you achieve your fitness goals, let’s dive deep into a list of the major pros and cons of pilates.

 Pilates is mainly known for providing a great core workout, but it has a lot of other benefits too.

 Here are some of the main advantages of adding pilates to your fitness routine.

 Pilates requires minimal equipment, so it’s a great exercise regimen to try at home.

 All you really need to get started is a gym mat and an instructional video that shows you how to do some basic moves.